-It’s pretty much a given that over time, your lovely conservatory will accumulate a considerable amount of grime over time.
+It's pretty much a given that over time, your lovely conservatory will accumulate a considerable amount of grime.
 These conservatory cleaning tips will make sure you get gleaming results after all the effort it takes to give it a good scrub down.

-And depending upon the size and shape, when it comes to cleaning a conservatory, it’s a good to know how to best approach the task and invest in the right cleaning equipment to keep it looking its best.
+Conservatory ideas can come in a range of sizes and shapes.
+Depending upon what yours is like, when it comes to cleaning a conservatory, it's a good to know how to best approach the task and invest in the right cleaning equipment to keep it looking its best.

 Marketing Director, Alex Hewitt from Ultraframe explains, 'The roof and side frames of your conservatory should be washed down every four months with a soap water solution to remove grime and atmospheric deposits.'

 'Maintaining your conservatory is vital if you want to prevent it from falling into disrepair and ensure it continues to add value.
 Check the inside of your conservatory for moss or mould, too.
 If it is poorly ventilated, this could be a problem.'